Nette Documentation Preview

 getPropertyDeclaringClass(ReflectionProperty $prop): ReflectionClass

-Returns a reflection of a class or trait that contains a declaration of property $prop.
-Property can also be declared in the trait.
+Returns the reflection of the class or trait that contains the declaration of the property $prop.
+The property might be declared within a trait.

-Because PHP does not provide enough information to determine the actual declaration, Nette uses its own heuristics, which are not reliable.
+Since PHP doesn't provide sufficient information to determine the true declaration reliably, Nette uses its own heuristics, which are not fully reliable.

 trait DemoTrait